schollz/bol/README.md

 *jot2* is a command-line program that lets you write/view encrypted documents and a webpage that lets you write (not view) documents.

+*jot2* uses `ssed` as a backend for the encrypted storage and synchronization.

 # Guide to `ssed`

-`ssed` stores documents.
+`ssed` is simple synchronization of encrypted documents. `ssed` stores documents.
 A document is composed of entries.
 A single entry has:

 - text content, main data of entry
 - timestamp, date of that entry